Bruins acquire defenseman in trade with Devils

 The Boston Bruins continue to bolster their blueline depth.

-Shortly after sending veteran winger Taylor Hall to the Chicago Blackhawks for two young defensemen, the B's acquired d-man Reilly Smith from the New Jersey Devils in exchange for forward Shane Bowers.
+Shortly after sending veteran winger Taylor Hall to the Chicago Blackhawks for two young defensemen, the B's acquired d-man Reilly Walsh from the New Jersey Devils in exchange for forward Shane Bowers.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.